 Customer Story – A Trailer Rebuild

-This story comes from Ericg81 via our project submission form.
+This story comes from Ericg81 via our Customer Project Submission form.
 Here is the story in his own words.

 Customer Story: